There

 Eena

-his hands toward the sky and began to speak beseechingly, as if attempting to
+raised his hands toward the sky and began to speak beseechingly, as if

 “Here